-When you start the reference topology simulation environment, all interfaces (except for the out-of-band management network) are unconfigured and administratively down.
-The golden standard configurations and demos provide interface and routing protocol configurations that are applied to this simulation topology.
+When you start the reference topology simulation environment, all interfaces (except for the out-of-band management network) are not configured and are administratively down.
+The golden standard configurations and demos provide interface and routing protocol configurations that you can apply to this simulation topology.

-In the NVIDIA Cumulus in the Cloud demo, all nodes in the reference topology are set to use Cumulus Linux.
+In the NVIDIA Cumulus in the Cloud demo, all nodes in the reference topology use Cumulus Linux as the network OS.

-In the SONiC Spines demo, two spines in the reference topology are set to use SONiC while all the remaining nodes are Cumulus Linux.
+In the Cumulus and SONiC In The Cloud demo, two spines in the reference topology use SONiC as the network OS while all the remaining nodes use Cumulus Linux.

-In the SONiC demo, all nodes in the reference topology are set to use SONiC.
+In the SONiC In The Cloud demo, all nodes in the reference topology use SONiC as the network OS.

 Every demo has a Guided Tour.
 The guided tour provides step-by-step instructions on how to run the demo infrastructure through user interaction with the console session.